Our office will be closed for the Christmas break from 5pm Tuesday 23 December and will reopen on Monday 5 January 2026.

 5. Legal Documents

-Any legal agreements or documents drawn up during the separation period, such as financial agreements or parenting plans.
+Any legal agreements or documents drawn up during the separation period.
+This could include financial agreements or parenting plans.

 Proof of residency